Skip to main content

 ) -> void

-Almost similar to the original browser API, apart from the fact that you don't need to pass the success callback.
-On success, the location would automatically be stored at appsmith.geolocation.currentPosition.coords with the appsmith.geolocation.currentPosition.timestamp updated whenever the position was last updated.
-The callbacks, if provided, gets executed automatically when the location has changed.
-No watchId is returned as well as the platform only allow for a single watchPosition
+Similar to the original browser API, the getCurrentPosition retrieves periodic updates about the current geographic location of the device, with the difference being that you don't need to pass a success callback explicitly.
+On success, the location is automatically stored at appsmith.geolocation.currentPosition.coords and appsmith.geolocation.currentPosition.timestamp is also updated to indicate the time of the last position update.
+If you provide callbacks, they are automatically executed when the location has changed.
+Unlike the browser API, no watchId is returned, as the platform only allows for a single watchPosition at a time.

 Signature: () -> Promise

-Almost similar to the original browser API, apart from the fact that you don't have to pass the watchId.
-If a watch is active, you must clear it before starting a new one.
+It is similar to the original browser API, with the difference being that you don't have to explicitly pass the watchId.
+Instead, if a watch is currently active, you must clear it before starting a new one.